Significant Accounting Policies

 •Level 3 — Valuations that rely on one or more significant unobservable inputs.
 These inputs reflect the Company’s assessment of the assumptions that market participants would use to value the instrument based on the best information available.

 In some instances, an instrument may fall into more than one level of the fair value hierarchy.
 In such instances, the instrument’s level within the fair value hierarchy is based on the lowest of the three levels (with Level 3 being the lowest) that is significant to the fair value measurement.
 The Company’s assessment of the significance of an input requires judgment and considers factors specific to the instrument.
 The Company accounts for the transfer of assets into or out of each fair value hierarchy level as of the beginning of the reporting period.
-Refer to Note 7, “Fair Value Measurements” for additional information.
+(See Note 7 “Fair Value Measurements” for further detail.)

 Fair Value Option — The fair value option provides an option to elect fair value as a measurement alternative for selected financial instruments.
-Refer to Note 7, “Fair Value Measurements” for additional information.
+(See Note 7 “Fair Value Measurements” for further detail).
 The fair value option may be elected only upon the occurrence of certain specified events, including when the Company enters into an eligible firm commitment, at initial recognition of the financial instrument, as well as upon a business combination or consolidation of a subsidiary.
 The election is irrevocable unless a new election event occurs.
-The Company elected the fair value option for the General Partner Notes Payable (as defined in Note 12).
-The carrying value of the General Partner Notes Payable represents the related General Partner lenders’ net asset value (“NAV”), in the respective fund and the General Partner lenders are entitled to receive distributions and carried interest.
+The Company elected the fair value option for the General Partner notes payable.
+The carrying value of the General Partner notes payable represents the related General Partner lenders’ net asset value (“NAV”), in the respective fund and the General Partner lenders are entitled to receive distributions and carried interest.
 The NAV changes over time so marking the General Partner notes payable to fair value reflect these changes.

 Accrued Performance Allocations — Performance allocations that are received in advance that remain subject to clawback are recorded as accrued performance allocations in the consolidated balance sheets.
 The Company’s share of net income or loss may differ from the stated ownership percentage interest in an entity if the governing documents prescribe a substantive non-proportionate earnings allocation formula or a preferred return to certain investors.
 The Company’s share of earnings (losses) from equity method investments is determined using a balance sheet approach referred to as the hypothetical liquidation at book value (“HLBV”) method.
-Under the HLBV method, at the end of each reporting period the Company calculates the accrued performance allocations that would be due to the Company for each fund pursuant to the fund agreements as if the fair value of the underlying investments were realized as of such date, irrespective of whether such amounts have been realized.
-As the fair value of underlying investments varies between reporting periods, it is necessary to make adjustments to amounts recorded as accrued performance allocations to reflect either (a) positive performance resulting in an increase in the accrued performance allocation to the general partner, or (b) negative performance that would cause the amount due to the Company to be less than the amount previously recognized as revenue, resulting in a negative adjustment to the accrued performance allocation to the general partner.
+Under the HLBV method, at the end of each reporting period Bridge calculates the accrued performance allocations that would be due to Bridge for each fund pursuant to the fund agreements as if the fair value of the underlying investments were realized as of such date, irrespective of whether such amounts have been realized.
+As the fair value of underlying investments varies between reporting periods, it is necessary to make adjustments to amounts recorded as accrued performance allocations to reflect either (a) positive performance resulting in an increase in the accrued performance allocation to the general partner, or (b) negative performance that would cause the amount due to Bridge to be less than the amount previously recognized as revenue, resulting in a negative adjustment to the accrued performance allocation to the general partner.
 In each scenario, it is necessary to calculate the accrued performance allocation on cumulative results compared to the accrued performance allocation recorded to date and make the required positive or negative adjustments.
-The Company ceases to record negative performance allocations once previously accrued performance allocations for such fund have been fully reversed.
-The Company is not obligated to pay guaranteed returns or hurdles in this situation, and therefore, cannot have negative performance allocations over the life of a fund.
-The carrying amounts of equity method investments are reflected in accrued performance allocations on the consolidated balance sheets as of December 31, 2022 and 2021, which are based on asset valuations one quarter in arrears.
+Bridge ceases to record negative performance allocations once previously accrued performance allocations for such fund have been fully reversed.
+Bridge is not obligated to pay guaranteed returns or hurdles in this situation, and therefore, cannot have negative performance allocations over the life of a fund.
+The carrying amounts of equity method investments are reflected in accrued performance allocations on the consolidated balance sheets as of June 30, 2022 and December 31, 2021, respectively, which are based on asset valuations one quarter in arrears.

 Equity Method Investments